waizui/waizui-blog.github.io/posts/env_map_light/env_map_light.md

 # Sampling Octahedron Environment Map Lighting

-I will explain how to get a beautiful envrionment lighting map in this artical.
+I will explain how to get a beautiful environment lighting map in this article.
 The steps can be divided into:

 1. Define a rendering equation.